woundedlove/woundedlove/README.md

 sorry abt that btw......

-soooooo i def like all of y'alls ponies, i'm just in fear now 🥹🥹
+soooooo i def like all of y'alls ponies, i'm just in fear of complimenting now 🥹🥹

 pfp is by @xu_xian14572 on x/twitter ^_^